Celebrate Maple Sugaring Season in Connecticut

 Syrup Saturday: A Pancakes & PJs Party

-New Canaan Nature Center, New Canaan (Date TBD): Annual end of syrup season celebration with fun syrup-related activities including tree tapping demonstrations, a real maple sap “boil down,” and a real versus fake syrup taste test.
+New Canaan Nature Center, New Canaan (March 14): Annual end of syrup season celebration with fun syrup-related activities including tree tapping demonstrations, a real maple sap “boil down,” and a real versus fake syrup taste test.

 Hebron Maple Festival